agh911/rock-paper-scissors-dfa-challenge/rps-challenge-readme.md

 1. Test that it start a new match and redirects to the game page.
 2. Test that the game page is rendered with the player name.

+### Outcome Route:
+1. Tets if the outcome page is rendered with correct data.

+### Match Result Route:
+1. Test if the match result page is rendered.

 ### Match Class:
 1. Test that it creates a new match with a player and a computer.
 2. Test that it correctly identifies round player wins.